Skip to Content

 Pros of Kibble (vs. Raw Dog Food)Cons of Kibble (vs. Raw Dog Food)

-It is formulated to contain the nutrients your dog needsIt contains highly processed ingredients
+It is formulated to contain the nutrients your dog needsIt is cost effective

 It is easy to store and carrySome brands use cheap ingredients